 The authorities conduct random checks to make sure toys are safe and their labelling is correct and sufficient.

-Tukes also processes reports of dangerous toys received from consumers, businesses and through the European Rapid Alert System.
+Tukes also processes reports of dangerous toys received from consumers, businesses and through the European Safety Gate system.